EternityForest/EmberOS/README.md

 * Makes a file at /sketch/hostname.txt to let you change the hostname
 * Installs chrony instead of garbage timesyncd
 * Puts a whole bumch of tmpfses on things that write to disk, so they still work
-* Generates entropy from the HW
+* Generates entropy from the HW rnd on boot
 * Makes sure avahi, exfat-utils, and other random stuff you probably want is installed
-* Runs kaithem as root on port 8002(That's the kaithem module)
+* Runs kaithem as root on port 8002(That's the kaithem module, you can easily swap this for some other control system)
 * Makes /boot and / read-only

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.

 ## Building(Need linux)

+Clone this repo with all submodules

 Expand the SD cart to make room for the extra stuff we're about to install dd if=/dev/zero bs=1M count=7K >> IMAGEFILE